Have you ever wondered what the difference is between a holistic dentist and a biological dentist?

-With functional dentistry, the dentist explores the question, “What other systems are directly impacted by or related to the mouth?”
+A functional dentist explores the question, “What other systems are directly impacted by or related to the mouth?”

 Within the field of functional dentistry, we see dentists who understand, for example, the relationship between bruxism (grinding), receding gums, and undiagnosed sleep apnea.
 Here’s an expert interview with Dr. Mark Burhenne that explores the bruxism/receding gums/sleep apnea connection.

-Another related branch within functional dentistry is how the development of the dental arch in childhood impacts our facial structure, ability to breathe fully, and even our spinal health.
+Another related topic within functional dentistry is how the development of the dental arch during childhood impacts our facial structure, ability to breathe fully, and even our spinal health.
 Here’s a good expert interview that explores functional dentistry.
-Also, here’s a book from Dr Lin, The Dental Diet.
+Also, feel free to check out Dr. Steven Lin’s book, The Dental Diet.

-So, a functional dentist will embrace more fringe dental procedures, like palate expansion and helping fit their patients with specially designed mouthguards which help maintain an open airway during sleep.
+So, a functional dentist will embrace more fringe dental procedures, like palate expansion or creating specially-designed mouthguards that help maintain an open airway during sleep.

 We strongly applaud this team-oriented approach in medicine.
-In this way, each specialist can use their expertise to work together to help the patient, thus helping to overcome the common over-compartmentalization we spoke of earlier.
+It allows each specialist to leverage their own expertise and work together to help the whole patient (no over-compartmentalization here!).

-With biological dentistry we reach one of the ‘big titles’ in the alternative dental world.
+Biological dentistry is one of the ‘big titles’ in the alternative dental world.

-Again, while there’s no officially recognized difference between a biological dentist and a holistic dentist, we’d like to offer some context to help make distinctions between these titles.
+Again, while there’s no officially-recognized difference between a biological dentist and a holistic dentist, we’d like to offer some context to help you make distinctions between these titles.

 Like the functional dentist, a biological dentist will probably collaborate with a team of other health experts.

-Some helpful resources to find biological dentists are:
+Some helpful resources for finding biological dentists are:

-IAOMT (the International Academy of Oral Medicine and Toxicology) has a great ‘find a dentist’ database where you can choose which qualities you want in the dentist.
+- The IAOMT (the International Academy of Oral Medicine and Toxicology): it has a great ‘find a dentist’ database where you can choose which qualities you want in the dentist.
 For example, you can use the advanced search feature to filter on dentists who use ozone in their practice.

-Also, the IABDM (International Academy of Biological Dentistry and Medicine) is another helpful resource for finding qualified dentists who will tend to use a more biological approach to dentistry.
+- The IABDM (International Academy of Biological Dentistry and Medicine): this is another helpful resource for finding qualified dentists who will tend to use a more biological approach to dentistry.